 De An McKee and Mark McMillen - Transportation

 McKee and McMillen work in tandem to provide vehicles for the traveling teams.
 McKee works from MBU's Business Office and works with McMillen on securing vehicles in advance for the upcoming season per the request of the Athletic Department.
 McMillen oversees the mechanical function of the MBU fleet vehicles to ensure that they are fueled and functioning.

 Both McKee and McMillen make accommodations for numerous cancelations and schedule adjustments during the season.

-Carlson and his capable assistants are tasked with monitoring academic eligibility of all student-athletes, and assist the Athletic Department through providing information for student-athletes who are eligible for academic awards such as NCCAA, AD3I, and MBU Scholar-Athlete Awards.
+Carlson and his Barclay are tasked with monitoring academic eligibility of all student-athletes, and assist the Athletic Department through providing information for student-athletes who are eligible for academic awards such as NCCAA, AD3I, and MBU Scholar-Athlete Awards.

-Besides serving as Registrar, Carlson fills the role of Title IX Coordinator and helps ensure that the Athletic Department meets Title IX's equatability standards.
+Besides serving as Registrar, Carlson fills the role of NCAA Compliance Coordinator and helps ensure that the student-athletes are educated on the NCAA rules for academic eligibility.

 Kristen Nupson - Laundry

 Nupson works out of sight and at late hours to ensure that the Sabercats have clean practice gear and game jerseys.
 No stranger to the "dirty work", Nupson's hard work and organization keep the Sabercats looking professional as they train and compete.

 Although a full-time Athletics staff member, Bolton's responsibilities deserve recognition as being essential to the maintenance of the department.
 Bolton wears many hats within the department itself, and serves (primarily) as Assistant Athletic Director and Senior Woman Administrator.
 Bolton also fills the roles of Business Manager, Travel Agent, Fundraising Coordinator, Departmental Policy, and much more.
 You can view all of Bolton's responsibilities by visiting her bio page found here.